Skip to content

 10. Western Kentucky University

-WKU emphasizes affordability and access, with strengths in education, journalism, and business.
+WKU emphasizes affordability and access, with strengths in nursing, journalism (the School of Media is nationally ranked for photojournalism), education, and meteorology — one of the only Bachelor of Science programs in meteorology in the region.
+The Gatton Academy of Mathematics and Science at WKU is also one of the top public residential high schools in the country, bringing top-performing students to campus from across Kentucky.
 A 3.0 GPA is right in the admissions range, and upward grade trends will be noticed.
-The Bowling Green campus has a supportive student community and offers generous merit aid for B-average students.
+The Bowling Green campus has a supportive student community and offers generous merit aid for B-average students, including automatic scholarships based on GPA and test scores for both in-state and out-of-state applicants.

 • Location: Bowling Green, KY